noelhorvath/UrlAndFileLauncher/README.md

 ### Config file
 Reads the first two lines of **fl** (config file).<br/>
 If the file has only one line the launch mode defaults to **open**.
+Run the executable to launch the specified file.

 ## Compile